manheicatherine/Northcoder-course/README.md

 You may also enjoy reading (or at least beginning!)
 Paul Ford's excellent article, [What is Code?](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/)

 It's a long read, but stick with it - it's probably one of the top articles of all time, on any subject.
-When Ford first published it in Bloomberg Businessweek, the magazine completely sold out and is almost impossible to get hold of in hardcopy now.
+When Ford first published it in Bloomberg Businessweek, the magazine completely sold out and is almost impossible to get hold of in hard copy now.

 ---

 ## 8. Functional Programming

-How about adding a couple of new tools to your toolbelt? `map` and `filter` are methods available on all arrays (like `slice`, `pop` and `push`) and are extremely useful!
+How about adding a couple of new tools to your tool belt? `map` and `filter` are methods available on all arrays (like `slice`, `pop` and `push`) and are extremely useful!

 Map allows us to transform elements in an array, and filter allows us to filter down an array based on elements we want to keep or reject.